 Photos by Jay V Photography and Rachael Watson Photography

-The third step to planning a ceremony is to make an appointment with the Director of Sacred Music, Jay Yau.
+The second step to planning a ceremony is to make an appointment with the Director of Liturgical Music, Nick Thomas.
 Click below to email the request, or call Cindy Kennedy at 630-718-2119.

-The fourth step to planning a ceremony is to fill out the Ceremony Planning Form.
+The third step to planning a ceremony is to fill out the Ceremony Planning Form.

 Ceremony Planning Form